ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     echo -e "AIRFLOW_UID=$(id -u)" > .env
     docker-compose up airflow-init
     ```
+1. If using Windows, make a small update to the `~/Reddit-API-Pipeline/airflow/docker-compose.yaml` file.

+    ```yaml
+    # Replace this...
+    - $HOME/.aws/credentials:/home/airflow/.aws/credentials:ro

+    # With this...
+     - %UserProfile%\.aws\credentials:/home/airflow/.aws/credentials:ro
+    ```

+    * Here we are specifying a volume, so when we run our container, the folder where our AWS credentials are stored will be "synced" with a folder on our container.
+This will allow our Docker container to find the AWS credentials and successfully run our scripts

-2. Create our Airflow containers.
+1. Create our Airflow containers.

     ```bash
     docker-compose up
     ```

-3. Give this a few minutes or more.
+1. Give this a few minutes or more.
 Airflow should then be fully running, and you'll be able to access the Airflow Web Interface via `http://localhost:8080`.
 Password and username are both `airflow`.

     Once in, you'll see something like this:

     <img src="https://github.com/ABZ-Aaron/Reddit-API-Pipeline/blob/master/images/airflow.png" width=70% height=70%>

-4. Switch the DAG on with the button to the left of `etl_reddit_pipeline`.
+1. Switch the DAG on with the button to the left of `etl_reddit_pipeline`.
 You can then run the DAG with the start button on the right hand side.

 ## Explanation